 Department of State Confirmation Calls

-In recent seasons, the Department of State has begun calling most employers to confirm participants and job details.
-We ask that you follow these steps should you receive a call from the DOS:
+The Department of State will sometimes contact host organizations to confirm names of participants hosted and the job details.
+We ask that you follow these steps should you receive a call from the Department of State:

 - Identify the caller.
 Only release information to the Department of State.
 (Participant information is private, so do not release their personal information to research or interest groups without their consent.)

-- Let your CCI Greenheart Contact know if you have any questions regarding this job confirmation.
-If you don’t know who your CCI Greenheart Contact is, call us at our toll-free U.S. number: 1-866-684-9675 or email us at employer(AT)ccigreenheart(DOT)org.
+- Let your Greenheart Contact know if you have any questions regarding this job placements confirmation.
+If you don’t know who your Greenheart Contact is, call us at our toll-free U.S. number: 1-866-684-9675 or email us at firstname.lastname@example.org.